Peter Hatzoglou: Career

 After a successful maiden Big Bash League season, Hatzoglou was called into the South Australia squad for the 2020–21 Marsh One-Day Cup, where he made his List A debut against Western Australia on 2 March 2021.
 In July 2021, he signed a two-year deal with the Perth Scorchers.

-It was revealed that he was advised by former veteran Australian leg spinner Shane Warne to spend the Australian winter season by playing club cricket in the UK in order to be in contention for a contract in The Hundred with the London Spirit side for which Warne served as its head coach.
+It was revealed that he was advised by former veteran Australian leg spinner Shane Warne to spend the Australian winter season by playing club cricket in the UK in order to be in contention for a contract in The Hundred with the London Spirit team for which Warne served as its head coach.
 Hatzoglou had messaged Warne in an Instagram chat to seek ideas and advice during the middle of a COVID-19 pandemic induced lockdown in Melbourne in July 2021.

 Following his successful BBL stint with Perth Scorchers, he returned to his KPMG office and discussed his plans with two of the firm's partners and made the decision to fly to the UK.
 He quit his job at KPMG with the intention of pursuing his club cricket career in the UK.
 He headed for Sawston and Babraham Cricket Club in Cambridge and emerged as the highest wicket-taker in the East Anglian Premier League.
 He also arranged a number of stints with various county clubs as a net bowler to gain and garner some attention but much to his disappointment, he was ignored by the counties.

 In August 2022, Oval Invincibles offered him a short-term contract as a replacement player for Sunil Narine during the 2022 season of The Hundred with the latter decided to opt out of the final stages of the tournament in order to play in the 2022 Caribbean Premier League.